 This book is a game-changer and was recommended to me by my cousin.
 It has given me a positive and productive routine for how I start my day.
 For example, rather than picking up my phone as soon as I wake up and scroll through Instagram, I would sit in silence, meditating on my yoga mat (my mini dachshund Gaia also joins me on the mat and sits quietly rather than jumping up and down, smothering me with kisses.)
 I do my affirmations and visualisations, such as making time to contact my students, completing my course and then heading out for a walk with Gaia.
 Once I returned home, I’d read a chapter or even a few pages of a book and then complete my S.A.V.E.R.S by writing in my journal.
 This routine takes about 1 hour and is done by 8 am.

 I cannot recommend this book enough.
 It does absolute wonders in shifting oneself into a more positive mindset.
 It teaches us baby steps of self-care that we can do the first thing in the morning to give us a boost that frames our day.
 I would give this book a red hot-go if you are feeling stuck or wanting to get more routine in your life.

 It may just change your life...

-Online Courses Australia is a short course, CPD Accredited training provided that covers more than 20 different professional areas; give us a call today on 1300 611 404 or email our friendly team at email@example.com, and we’ll be happy to talk to you through some of your course options.
+Online Courses Australia is a short course, CPD Endorsed training provided that covers more than 20 different professional areas; give us a call today on 1300 611 404 or email our friendly team at firstname.lastname@example.org, and we’ll be happy to talk to you through some of your mental health courses options.